 - Gradually stir dry ingredients into butter mixture until just combined.
 Add chocolate chips, stirring until just combined.

 - Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
-Bake for 10-12 minutes, or until lightly browned around edges.
+Bake for about 10-12 minutes, or until lightly browned around edges.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations